Braving the Wartime Seas:

 These funds will allow us to forward this material to national and regional libraries and many individuals who need to know the importance of the U.S. Flag Merchant Marine and Kings Point.
 We mailed a copy of the book to each of the surviving Cadet-Midshipmen and graduates who Braved the Wartime Seas in WWII and who request a book.

-When this project is completed, it is the intention of the AMHP Board to release all remaining funds and ownership of the rights to the published books to the USMMA Alumni Association and Foundation, Inc.
+This project is completed.
+The AMHP Board released all remaining funds and ownership of the rights to the published books to the USMMA Alumni Association and Foundation, Inc.

 George J. Ryan, Chairman, American Maritime History Project,